JoopJ/LightningOpenGL/README.md

 GUI - gui windows can be toggled throug the Window Menu by pressing the buttons.

 ### TODO:

-- L-System

 - Branching

+- Make a more interesting Scene

-- Performance Measuring GUI
+- Clean up GUI

 Extra:
 - Blur Optimization